The Human Trafficking Foundation grew out of the All-Party Parliamentary Group on Human Trafficking and Modern Slavery with three objectives:

 To provide a sustained and collective voice amongst NGOs, civil society, and voluntary organisations fighting modern day slavery so that short-comings in current policy can be identified and addressed, and how that can best be tackled; and

 Identifying opportunities for new and different types of intervention within the rapidly evolving landscape of human trafficking

 London, SE1 0RB

 020 3773 2040

 HTF provides the secretariat to the All-Party Parliamentary Group on Human Trafficking and Modern Slavery.
-The Group is co-chaired by Vernon Coaker MP and Baroness Butler-Sloss, who were elected in September 2017.
-The Group played a significant part in the passage of the Modern Slavery Act, ensuring that additional clauses were added to the original draft.
-It now looks to make sure the legislation is effectively implemented.
+The APPG is co-chaired by Vernon Coaker MP and Baroness Butler-Sloss, who were elected in September 2017.
+It was significant in the passage of the Modern Slavery Act, ensuring important clauses were added to the original draft.
+It now looks to ensure effective implementation.

 The Foundation is working to equip the 32 London boroughs to identify, support and assist victims of human trafficking, in light of the new Modern Slavery Act 2015 and Care Act 2014, which present local authorities with new statutory duties.

 The Foundation, together with British Embassies in targeted European countries works to set up parliamentary groups of interested parliamentarians to help move addressing human trafficking up the political agenda.
 Currently 15 country parliaments are involved.
 The long term purpose is to ensure that each European parliament has an ongoing cross party parliamentary committee specifically fighting human trafficking.